nfdi4plants/Quickstart/quickstart_arc.md

 <img src="media/arcCommander_syncForce.png" alt="ARC Commander Sync Force" width="600"/>

-  > Note: In case you did not set your git user name and email address you might get a warning to do so.
-These are needed for displaying them on the git commits.
-You can update the settings with
-  > `git config --global user.name <your_name>`
-  > `git config --global user.email <your_email>`

-5. Check if the upload was successful by visiting the respective URL.
+5. Check if the upload was successful by visiting your ARC at the respective URL in your browser.

 <img src="media/datahub_repository.png" alt="DataHUB repository" width="600"/>